Muhu Parish

 Muhu Parish (Muhu vald) is a rural municipality of Estonia, in Saare County.
-It has a population of 1,876 (as of 1 January 2019) and an area of 208 km2.
+It consists of 52 vilages with a total population of 2,142 (as of 1 January 20126) and a total area of 208 km2.

 Geography

 Muhu Parish is located on Muhu or Muhumaa and its neighbouring smaller islands of Kesselaid, Viirelaid, Võilaid and Suurlaid.
 It is located in the West Estonian archipelago and part of Saare County in the northeast of it.
 The main island, Muhu, is the third-largest island under the jurisdiction of Estonia.
 It touches the Baltic Sea.
 Muhu Parish is separated from mainland Estonia by the Suur Strait (Moonsund) and Saaremaa island by the Väike Strait.